 As a California-based photographer, the California Department of Tax and Fee Administration (CDTFA) is your go-to source for state-specific rules.
 Their website offers a dedicated Tax Guide for Photography that breaks down your sales and use tax responsibilities.
 Getting a handle on these regulations is a critical first step in managing depreciation correctly.
 It helps you clarify which of your assets qualify for depreciation and ensures you’re reporting everything by the book.
 Think of it as your official state-level cheat sheet for staying compliant and making informed financial decisions for your business.

-Tax Resources for Photographers
+More Tax Help for Photographers

 One of the best ways to lower your tax bill is by understanding all the business expenses you can deduct.
 For photographers, this includes more than just your camera.
 You can often write off the cost of new lenses, lighting gear, studio rent, editing software, and even home office expenses.
 Travel for a shoot or costs for a workshop to sharpen your skills can also be deductible.
 Learning about these top tax deductions for photographers is essential for calculating depreciation accurately and making sure you aren’t leaving any money on the table when tax season rolls around.

-The Best Accounting Software for Creatives
+Accounting Software for Creative Businesses

 Keeping track of every receipt and expense can feel overwhelming, which is why good accounting software is a non-negotiable for any serious photographer.
 Using a dedicated program helps you monitor your finances and depreciation throughout the year, simplifying the process of tracking deductions and preparing for tax time.
 If you’re not sure where to start, our team at Clear Peak offers accounting software implementation & support to get you set up with a system that works for your creative business.
 This way, you can spend less time on bookkeeping and more time behind the lens.